LeandroTheDev/storage_template/README.md

 - The files is not encrypted, the NAS server has entire access to all files stored in the storage

 # Starting
+## Dependencies
+Storage Template requires some dependencies to fully work
+- Conversion videos after upload or download from links: [ffmpeg](https://github.com/BtbN/FFmpeg-Builds/releases)
+- Download Videos from links: [yt-dlp](https://github.com/yt-dlp/yt-dlp)

+If you do not download this dependencies storage template maybe fail during some tasks

+All binaries should be placed in ./source_server/libraries

 ## Linux
 - Install [git](https://git-scm.com/downloads)
 - Run this command in the folder you want to save the storage system: ``git clone https://github.com/LeandroTheDev/storage_template``